souf-bruh/CustomDoorAccess/README.md

     SURFACE_NUKE: 10&11

 It’s worth noting that revoke_all only revokes access to the default cards to the doors which you added with access_set.

-If you need help with the configurations, contact me on Discord @Faety#0060.
 ```

 **Some doors need revoke_all to work because they don’t need keycards by default!**